Find a Tramadol addiction treatment and rehab program that matches your recovery goals.

 Offered as a form of aftercare, individuals participate in outpatient treatment after completing drug rehab.
-Individual and group therapy is provided for a certain number of hours per week depending on an individual’s ongoing needs.
+Individual and group therapy is available for a certain number of hours per week, depending on an individual’s ongoing needs.
 Outpatient treatment is ideal as a transition to an independent living environment.

 Tramadol & Other Substances

-Like many other prescription opioid drugs, such as OxyCotin, use of this drug and often lead to the use of cheaper and stronger opioids such as heroin and fentanyl.
-Heroin addiction is a serious condition with a high risk of overdose and often requires professional treatment to recover.
+Like many other prescription opioid drugs, use of this drug and often lead to the use of cheaper and stronger opioids such as heroin and fentanyl.
+Tramadol addiction is a serious condition with a high risk of overdose and often requires professional treatment to recover.

 Additionally, mixing tramadol or other opioid pain relievers can increase the risk of overdose dramatically.
 When heavy drug use or mixing drugs, medical detoxification is the best path to safely start your journey to recovery.

 Effects of Tramadol Use

 Some of the most common side effects of Tramadol use include agitation, anxiety, constipation, diarrhea, hallucination, nausea, tremor, vomiting, and diaphoresis.
 Less common side effects of using this drug include insomnia and increased chattiness.

 Symptoms of overdose include unresponsiveness, difficulty with breathing, lightheadedness, loss of consciousness, constricted pinpointed pupils, and decreased heart rate.

 This behavior is when an individual obtains multiple prescriptions for the same drug from different providers.
 Other signs include extreme personality changes, secretive or manipulative behaviors, strained relationships, and finding drugs or drug paraphernalia in their possession.